null-machine/limbus-company-roll-analyzer/index.md

 An encounter agnostic tier list.
 The rationale behind a sinner's rank will never be based solely on their performance in existing content.
 First and foremost, the numbers on their rolls will be analyzed in detail to approximate their ability to clash and deal damage, since this ability is universal and critical.
 Then, notable parts about their kit that compensate or undermine their numbers will be taken into account.
 Example strategies and experiences will be provided if appropriate, but won't form the basis of judgement.

-What this means is, this list will make the Limbus Company experience and future stages as accessible as possible.
+What this means is, this list will make the game experience and future stages as accessible as possible.
 Investing in high-tier units will provide a practical way to clear content.
-Failing that, it will illustrate the opportunity cost of not having certain units (which is usually more acceptable than intuition would suggest).
+Failing that, it will illustrate the opportunity cost of not having certain units (which is usually far more acceptable than influencers would suggest).

 If one wishes to attempt to future-proof their unit choices, this is not a bad place to start.
 Regardless, please recognize that all tier lists, including this one, are generalizations.